2Lift / Ergonomics / Australia

 • No one should manually lift more than 55 kg

-Other Online Resources Related to Manual Handling in Australia
+Other Online Resources Related to Manual Handling and Risk Assessment Tools in Australia

 Special Copyright Notice